 In our tutoring sessions, the Language Center offers free one-on-one and small-group assistance with any aspect of expression: from reading comprehension to brainstorming, from grammar to the presentation of ideas, and from the first draft to the final revision of an assignment.
 While you are the expert in your respective topic, our tutors are a supportive audience for your ideas and will help you express them as effectively as possible.
 Our tutors are there to work with you in a collaborative, non-judgmental environment and assist you in finding the best strategies and techniques for you to become an independent, competent, and critical language user.

 During our regular opening hours, the Language Center offers individual and small-group tutoring.
 You can make an appointment online or simply stop by to see if a tutor is available.
-For appointments before August 2018, please use this link.
-You can find us in room 3.08.

 To make an appointment, please first register with the Language Center's scheduling software, SuperSaaS.